 When Was the Last Time You Had a Good Night’s Sleep?

-The Sleep Disorders Center at St. Francis provides evaluation and treatment of all sleep-related disorders.
+The Sleep Disorders Center is located at St. Francis hospital in the Ohio Building, 3267 S. 16th St., Milwaukee and can provide evaluation and treatment of all sleep-related disorders.

 Warning signs of a sleep disorder can include:

 - falling asleep at inappropriate times